medic/cht-docs/content/en/apps/guides/data/users-bulk-load.md

 #### **Spreadsheet Area 1**

-This area contains three columns that are pasted after running an import as shown in the importing users section below.
+These three columns are where you paste the results after running an import.
+See step 8 in "Importing users example" [below](#importing-users-example).
 1. `import.status:excluded`: This field can have three values.
 Over time, they should all be `imported` or `skipped` as you will have processed all users on the list:
     <ol type="a">
       <li><code>imported</code> - This user has already been successfully imported</li>